chbrandt/image-processing/_episodes/05-creating-histograms.md

 The parameter `range` is the range of values each of the pixels in the image can have.
 Here, we pass 0 and 1,
-which is the value range of our input image after transforming it to grayscale.
+which is the value range of our input image after transforming it to float.

 The first output of the `np.histogram` function is a one-dimensional NumPy array, with 256 rows and one column,